Northern NSW Local Health District Initial Budget Allocations and Activity

 Northern NSW LHD remains committed to Activity Based Funding (ABF) as a corner stone of budget transparency and devolution, providing patient-focused insight for decision-making in health care.

-This fourth year of NSW Health ABF budgeting reflects the maturity of the funding model as we progress with expanding its coverage and application.
-An additional 2 hospitals will be funded by ABF in 2015/16 Maclean Hospital and Casino Hospital.
+This fifth year of NSW Health ABF budgeting reflects the maturity of the funding model as we progress with expanding its coverage and application.

 NSW State Price

-The NSW State Price per National Weighted Activity Unit (NWAU15) applicable for 2015/16 is $4,569.
-This price is not directly comparable with last year’s State Price ($4,583 per NWAU14) as IHPA, in its annual National Efficient Price Determination (February 2015), has further refined the NWAU price weight values and introduced a number of significant changes to the various classifications used for ABF.
-In determining the State Price, we have determined the average cost for NWAU15 by escalation of the most recently available cost data, namely 2013/14.
-The 2015/16 State Price reflects year on year changes in average cost per NWAU which are influenced by productivity improvements, changes in input cost, better capture and reporting of activity and refinements in standardisation of cost allocation.
+The NSW State Price per National Weighted Activity Unit (NWAU17) applicable for 2017/18 is $4,691.
+This price is not directly comparable with last year’s State Price ($4,605 per NWAU16) as IHPA, in its annual National Efficient Price Determination, has further refined the NWAU price weight values.
+The 2017/18 State Price reflects year on year changes in average cost per NWAU which are influenced by productivity improvements, changes in input cost, better capture and reporting of activity and refinements in standardisation of cost allocation.

 Purchasing Model Improvements